Authored by by Kerry Raminiak

 In the meantime, most IT executives are preparing for the big budget debate.
 For decades, enterprises regiment these lulls to allow LOB leaders to evaluate, regroup, and plan collectively.
 The problem is that “the business” is not aware of the resource constraints IT is facing and the competition the company faces.

 The cunning IT executive needs to come to the debate not only prepared, but already executing.
-Here’s four reasons why.
+Here are four reasons why.

 Reason #1.
 Enterprise IT Organizations Should Anticipate Onboarding More Outside Help